Onyx39/tetris_game/README.md

 # tetris_game
 This a Tetris game implemented in JS and HTML.<br>I am following an online tutorial on the Electro-info site (you can follow <a href=https://www.electro-info.ovh/TP-programmation-Javascript-jeu-Tetris>this link</a>).<br>
-My goal is to learn JS with fun.
+My goal is to learn JS with fun.<br>

+Currently working on part 5